Training at a Glance

 The Family Medicine-Psychiatry Residency Program at the University of Iowa Hospitals and Clinics is designed to provide residents with the training experiences they need to be able to sit for board certification in both family medicine and psychiatry by the end of the five-year program.
 Residents meet the individual residency training requirements in each specialty.
 The curriculum is reviewed regularly, and modified to keep up with current training requirements in each specialty, as directed by the Accreditation Council for Graduate Medical Education.

 Clinical experiences combined with formal teaching are the foundation of the program.
 Residents have six months of clinical rotations, with lectures and conferences, in each specialty annually.
 Over the five-year program, residents complete a total of 30 months in family medicine and 30 months in psychiatry.

 In order to integrate these two specialties into a focused clinical practice, our residents participate in some unique training experiences as well.
-Experiences that are unique to the program include a continuity of care clinic in Counseling and Health Promotion Services (CHPS), the Family Medicine-Psychiatry Journal Club, the annual meeting of the Association of Medicine and Psychiatry, and ongoing social and volunteer activities as a group.
+Experiences that are unique to the program include a continuity of care clinic in Family Medicine Psychiatry, the Family Medicine-Psychiatry Journal Club, the annual meeting of the Association of Medicine and Psychiatry, and ongoing social and volunteer activities as a group.

 View a chart that breaks down our five year program.

 For a more in-depth look at each year of training, explore the following: